Navigating a Move With a Disability

-If you’re in need of financial assistance and moving help for people with disabilities, there are a variety of resources — as well as the possibility of a relocation grant for people with disabilities — that you can apply for.
+If you’re in need of financial assistance for your move, there are a variety of resources and grants you can apply for.

 Here are some links to helpful financial resources:

-This is a great site to start with when searching for government grants.
+- Grants.gov is a great place to start when searching for government grants.
 On the site, you can custom search for grants related to your disability.
 Keep in mind that the site adds new grants periodically.
 Make sure to check back even if you haven’t found anything right away.

-The EDL is a 501c3 registered charity that provides help with moving for seniors with disabilities and financial assistance for low-income seniors or people with disabilities.
+- Elderly or Disabled Living is a 501c3 registered charity that provides financial assistance for low-income seniors or people with disabilities.
 The application process is free and starts with a simple registration online.

-This resource connects you to government financial assistance.
+- The Administration for Children & Families is another resource you can check for government financial assistance.
 The agency offers grants for families, children, individuals, and communities.
 Many of these grants can also be found on the grants.gov site, but the agency website has more information about specific government loans and resources.